andersmurphy/heroku-buildpack-clojure-tools/README.md

 ## To use this build pack

-Set your heroku app to use this build pack.
+Set your heroku app to use this build pack:

 ```
 heroku buildpacks:set https://github.com/andersmurphy/heroku-buildpack-clojure-tools.git -a my-app